The mind of the beginner is empty, free of the habits of the expert, ready to accept, to doubt, and open to all the possibilities.

 Novices had their teacups empty, and they were drinking daily from the master's knowledge.
 Unexposed to new ideas, their critical thinking goes underdeveloped.
 Tying cats becomes the path to enlightenment.

 When exposed to new ideas and practicing the act of reconciling it with your existing values, one must examine not only the idea, or who said it, but most importantly the why.
 Once knowing the why, you can either add it to your cup or reject it – you're always free to do so.

-So everyone has their challenges, but it all leads down to how we treat the why: are we open enough to it, are we seeking it truly?
+So everyone, veterans and novices alike, have their challenges, and the only way to overcome them depends fully on how we treat the _why_behind our quest: are we open enough to it, are we seeking it truly?

 So please, come with your cups empty, but stop tying up cats.

 My good friend Tom Redman has written this amazing Medium article on the product management mental models he's been building/collecting through the years.

 I feel this is a deeper topic than just product management: if you work on a product team, even if you're not the manager, go ahead and give it a read.
 I think fully understanding these models is the key to sustainable success with your product.